yjthu/obaDIA/README.md

-example_prot.sh		# A standard script to run obaDIA using a protein-level matrix as input. example_pep.sh		# A standard script to run obaDIA using a peptide-level matrix as input. example_frag.sh		# A standard script to run obaDIA using a fragment-level matrix as input. example_fast.sh		# Another script to run obaDIA using a protein-level matrix as input, but use the fast mode to skip several time consuming steps.
+example_prot.sh		# A standard script to run obaDIA using a protein-level matrix as input. example_pep.sh		# A standard script to run obaDIA using a peptide-level matrix as input. example_frag.sh		# A standard script to run obaDIA using a fragment-level matrix as input. example_fast.sh		# Another script to run obaDIA using a protein-level matrix as input, but use the fast mode to skip several time-consuming steps.
 ```

 What you need to do is copy one of these files to your work dirctory and edit it according to your own needs.